DarkEntropy/guild/guildcharter.md

 - RESPECT ALL OF YOUR GUILDMATES AND OTHERS.
 	- You are of course not obligated to socialize with anyone in the guild, though it is recommended and encouraged.
 However, you ARE obligated to be cordial and respectful to everyone in the guild.
 	- Do not harass, demean, or abuse your guildmates.
-	- [b]Do not under any circumstances use racial/ethnic/sexist slurs in WoW, discord, or the repo.[/b]
+	- Do not under any circumstances use racial/ethnic/sexist slurs in WoW, discord, or the repo.
-	- [b]Do not under any circumstances have anyone on discord mute or /ignore during raids.[/b]
+	- Do not under any circumstances have anyone on discord mute or /ignore during raids.
 	- Note: discussion of controversial political topics is discourage outside of designated channels/issues.
 	- Keep NSFW discussion and content to the designated channels.